jkuhlmann/cgltf/README.md

 Note, this library has a copy of the [JSMN JSON parser](https://github.com/zserge/jsmn) embedded in its source.

 ## Testing
-There is a Python script in the `test/` folder that retrieves the glTF sample files from the glTF-Sample-Models repository and runs the library against all gltf and glb files in there.
+There is a Python script in the `test/` folder that retrieves the glTF 2.0 sample files from the glTF-Sample-Models repository (https://github.com/KhronosGroup/glTF-Sample-Models/tree/master/2.0) and runs the library against all gltf and glb files.

+There is also a llvm-fuzz test in `fuzz/`.
+See http://llvm.org/docs/LibFuzzer.html for more information.